Ylarod/qscripts/snippet_manager/README.md

-# Snipper Manager Plugin for IDA
+# Snippet Manager Plugin for IDA

 This plugin for IDA provides a set of functionality for importing, exporting or deleting all snippets from IDA (Shift-F2 window).